-Jagged Edge 1985 Trailer | Jeff Bridges | Glenn Close, Trailer Chan
+Jagged Edge 1985 Trailer | Jeff Bridges | Glenn Close, Trailer Chan and photos © Columbia Pictures

-Many neo-noirs and noir movies feature a law enforcer – be it police officer, detective or criminal lawyer – who falls in love with the enigmatic, prime suspect.
-The suspect may or may not have murdered their loved one.
+Many neo-noirs and noir movies feature a law enforcer – be it police officer, detective or criminal lawyer – falling in love with the enigmatic, prime suspect.
+This suspect may or may not have murdered their loved one.

-Back to the 1980s in a neo-noir, these two more traditional role and genders were observed in another crime and court room thriller.
+Back to the 1980s in a neo-noir, these two more traditional role and genders were observed in another crime and courtroom thriller.
 Jagged Edge (1985) set in San Francisco, is a film which successfully reversed those stereotypical film noir genders.

 He’s dressed head to foot in black, and Darlin’ Husband comments how this is the darkest advert for a certain brand of a box of chocolates that he’s ever seen.
-Differences are instead of leaving said chocolates with a note, then scaling down the building with the rope he’s brought he ties the victim to the bed.
+Differences are instead of leaving said chocolates with a note, then scaling down the building with the rope he’s brought, he ties the victim to the bed.
 He kills her brutally with a serrated knife and writes “Bitch” on the wall with her blood.

 The cops come to the murder scene en masse headed by ambitious District Attorney, Thomas Krasny (Peter Coyote) in a Macintosh (but minus a trilby).
 He’s met by a colleague, Frank Martin (Lance Henriksen) who tells him that there’s another victim, the Forresters’ murdered maid, Consuela Martinez.

 There’s only Jack’s, his wife’s and the maid’s prints found on the scene.
 It’s a done deal according to the Krasny led team.
 After giving Jack a grilling, a witness tells of a knife fitting the description of the murder weapon seen in Jack’s locker at the country club, and he’s the only beneficiary for all her assets including a publishing empire.

-Jack Forrester asks one time criminal lawyer Teddy Barnes (Glenn Close) to defend him because she’s a woman, won all her court cases to date and she understands Krasny’s tactics.
+Jack Forrester asks one time criminal lawyer Teddy Barnes (Glenn Close) to defend him because she’s a woman, has won all her court cases to date and she understands Krasny’s tactics.
 We learn Teddy gave up her work as a criminal lawyer four years previously.

 She goes to his funeral, but his family don’t make her feel welcome.
 Teddy visits a private detective, Sam Ransom (Robert Loggia) who worked with her and Kasey.
 He left his job at the same time as her and for the same reasons.

 Teddy takes him to the scene of the crime to talk of his movements on the night of the murder.
 Jack is visibly shaken and tearful, and appears to find this re-enactment difficult – this a total contrast to the smooth talking character we met at the start.
 However after Teddy and Jack spend more time together, she continues to believe in him and his story.

 Teddy and Jack go horse riding together, share a Chinese takeaway, he talks more on him and he learns more on her.
 They grow closer and it appears that Teddy is attracted to him.
 Jack appears to fall for her too.
 He passionately kisses her one night, after dropping her off home after a meeting.
 She spends more time on the case, and less time with her children.
 Teddy later sleeps with Jack.

 As the court case begins a number of the prosecution’s witnesses are dismissed after Teddy discredits them.
-After questioning of these witnesses, it appears that family members believe he’s innocent, the Forresters were not headed for a divorce and Jack wouldn’t betray his wife (or her him).
+After questioning of these witnesses, it appears that family members believe he’s innocent, as the Forresters were not headed for a divorce and Jack wouldn’t betray his wife (or her him).

 It did feel that her love affair with her client seemed out of place with her “ethical” character despite her obvious attraction to him.
 Her character had a great father-daughter chemistry with Loggia’s Sam who seemed quite paternal towards her and he was a good sounding board to her character’s thoughts and fears.

-I adored his Sam Ransom character, his down to earth character seemed more genuine, intuitive (about both Teddy and Jack) and credible both in and out of the courtroom.
+I adored Loggia’s Sam Ransom character, his down to earth character seemed more genuine, intuitive (about both Teddy and Jack) and credible both in and out of the courtroom.
 Loggia gave a solid, supportive performance and I was happy to read he had been nominated for a Best Supporting Actor at the Academy Awards for his role.
-I would have been happy to see more scenes from his and Jeff Bridges’ character and less attention to those other less important or over emphasised parts of the plot.
+I would have been happy to see more scenes from his and Jeff Bridges’ character and less attention to those other less important or overemphasised parts of the plot.

-Jeff Bridges was as Jack at his most charming and enigmatic, yet he also gave a heart breaking performance when his character revisited the crime scene.
+Jeff Bridges was as Jack at his most charming and enigmatic, yet he also gave a heartbreaking performance when his character revisited the crime scene.
 However I was surprised at his character not taking the stand to be questioned during his own trial which would have added greatly to the suspense and theme of the film.
 I would have liked to see his character more fully developed in this way.

 It was frustratingly only hearsay on screen that his character was manipulative one and that he had passed the lie detector test.
 Had both these scenes been seen these would have added to the evidence that the viewer needed in judging this character for ourselves.
 Having seen Jeff Bridges in other roles, I’m sure he would have been convincingly enigmatic and not give away the truth of his character in both these scenes.

 He didn’t even sob uncontrollably at the funeral, and even seemed unshaken when he told his work about his future absence.
 His character seemed quite bizarre for a man after such a horrific crime towards his wife, as an even more warmer side to his character seen when he spoke about his love for horses.

 It was interesting that Jack seemed the only suspect questioned in this a double homicide.
 The family maid was also cruelly killed, but her murder was surprisingly not mentioned as much.
 More shockingly, no suspects were arrested in relation to her murder and no-one questioned relating to her involvement in the murder during the trial.

-Even as a lawyer, Teddy didn’t ask Jack about this woman a part from briefly after they returned to the crime scene.
-It could have been interesting if a plot line in the story line had linked the maid’s murder to Page’s death.
+Even as a lawyer, Teddy didn’t ask Jack about this woman apart from briefly after they returned to the crime scene.
+It could have been interesting if a plotline in the story line had linked the maid’s murder to Page’s death.
 Or even if Page was murdered, to distract from the maid’s untimely death.
-However this film will lead to a surprising and shocking outcome.
+However, this film will lead to a surprising and shocking outcome.

 Weeper Rating: 0/10